CentroEPiaggio/dysturbance/Datasheets/readme.md

-This folder contains all the datasheets of the standard components integrated in the Dysturbance testbed.
+This folder contains all the datasheets of the standard components integrated into the Dysturbance testbed.